This is an update on my financial freedom goals.

 I have 2 x sub bank accounts linked to my current account, one is for clothing and the other for socialising, I put money into these on a monthly basis so when I need to purchase clothes or want to go out, there is a small pot of money there for me to do so.

 I have also started to grow my own vegetables, I am doing this very slowly and cheaply, using a garden pot I already had, and the seeds cost just a few pounds.
 I am growing spinach and it is looking rather nice so far (see below).
-I can’t do any further seed sowing now until October time and hope next year to buy a 3 foot high raised bed, so my vegetables are not growing in containers all over the patio, as I have no actual garden / soil.
+I can’t do any further seed sowing now until October time and hope next year to buy a raised vegetable bed, so my vegetables are not growing in containers all over the patio, as I have no actual garden / soil.
 I have also installed a water tank / butt in my garden, to save on my water meter and make it easier to water vegetables and plants in the garden.

 I have also been looking for home energy saving items of which I have identified a few; automatic radiator bleeders, insulation foil (for behind radiators) and a smart electrical socket strip.
 I will be adding these in my budget over the next 6 months.
 I have also just reduced my annual gas and electric bill by £267.

 All this has happened in a six month period (February to July).
 I have so much going on at the moment, I am highly motivated to make changes, particularly around my finances, and feel like I have achieved more in 6 months than in my lifetime and all because I believed I could!

 There are many ways most of us can improve our finances, it doesn’t matter where you start, just start!
 These are just some of what I have incorporated, and they seem to be working for me: